anitacanita/bit-mapper/README.md

 ### Tests and code coverage

 `rspec` runs the entire test suite.
-I included SimpleCov in the project so there's a simple code coverage report in the testing output.
+I included [SimpleCov](https://github.com/colszowka/simplecov) in the project so I could see a simple code coverage report in the tests output.

 For more detailed information on this project's code coverage, check SimpleCov's dashboard by opening coverage/index.html in a browser. *Note that the files will only be generated after running the tests.*